What is Leaky Gut?

-Of course, it allows us to break down food into smaller and smaller particles to be absorbed into the bloodstream and be used by the body.
-Naturally, we need those nutrients to live!
+The first one we are familiar with: it allows us to break down food into smaller and smaller bits in order to be absorbed into the bloodstream to give us energy and the nutrients to survive.

 The state of health or the state of disease is the combination between what we are – meaning what genetically makes us the way we’re engineered – and the environment that’s around us.
 And the gut is the point of entry in which these two elements meet